BSN-Spartan/NC-Cosmos/README.md

 make install
 ```

-Have you set up the Environment Variables correctly, you will get no error during `spartan` installation.
+Have you set up the Environment Variables correctly, you will get no error during Spartan Network installation.

-Now check your `spartan` version.
+Now check the `spartan` version.

 ```bash
 spartan version